docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 Installing the Docker Cloud CLI differs based on the operating system of your *management host*.

-1. Make sure you are logged on to your *management host* (local terminal/command window if using Docker for Mac or Docker for Windows, or an SSH session to `node-2`).
+1. Make sure you are logged on to your *management host* (local terminal/command window if using Docker for Mac or Docker for Windows, or an SSH session to **Second v1.11 node**).

 2. Install the `docker-cloud` CLI.

-  **Linux and Windows systems:** Execute the following command (you will need to have `pip` installed)
+  **Linux and Windows systems:** Execute the following command (if you do not have pip installed, you will be prompted to install it using the command `sudo apt-get install python-pip`)

-		$ pip install docker-cloud
+		$ sudo pip install docker-cloud

-  > **FAO MIKE: The Windows install doesn't work for me.
-Well..... the install works but then `docker-cloud` commands throw back errors.
-I'm using Windows 10.**

   **Mac OS X:** Execute the following command (you will need to have `Brew` installed)